0800 2465119

 If you’re dreaming about a second home by the beach and holidays in the countryside, releasing equity from your main home can help turn that dream into a reality.

-To buy a second home you can arrange a lifetime mortgage against the value of your current home & main residence.
-The mortgage is repaid when you, or the second owner (if a joint loan) dies or goes into long-term care.
-This gives you the financial buying power in your bricks and mortar home to buy your dream holiday property!
+The lifetime mortgage is repaid when you, or the second owner (if a joint loan) dies or goes into long-term care.
+This gives you the financial buying power in your bricks and mortar home to buy your dream holiday property.

 • Get started with our equity release calculator to give you an idea of how much you can release, or book a free call back to get more accurate figures & we can answer your questions